Home » LGBTQ+ Culture » How Bottom‑Shaming Affects Us All: Real-Life Examples and Solutions

 • If you’re hosting an event: Avoid “top energy” and “mandem” framing; use inclusive language.

-• If you moderate an app or group: Remove or flag blatantly exclusionary bios and provide guidance for respectful phrasing.
+• If you moderate an app or group, remove or flag blatantly exclusionary bios and provide guidance on respectful phrasing.

 • If you’re a content creator: Depict receptive pleasure without stereotyped gendering or shame.